alvachien/hih/README.md

 - Finance trace.
 This feature allows you record (nearly) all the finance activities, and provides the reports for you to review the healthy of the family, such as the balance report, cash journal, etc;
 - Learning trace.
 This features enable you to record the target for each family member's learning targets.
 Learning is a habit of self growth, no matter the ages of the family members.
 - Libraries (Under design phrase).

-HIH was designed to run on a HTTP/HTTPS server, which shall be easily access by all workstations/mobile devices inside the family network.
-Ideally it runs on a NAS or Family Server with HTTP/PHP enabling.
+HIH is expected to run on a HTTP/HTTPS server, which shall be easily access by all workstations/mobile devices.
+As it name indicates, HIH shall be used inside the family network.
+So, ideally, it runs on a NAS or Family Server with HTTP/PHP enabling.

 ## What's HIH
 As described above,  HIH, Home Info.
 Hub, is a warehouse storing the necessary information among all family memebers.

 ### Finance trace
 - Accounts
 - Documents